swiftlang/swift-evolution/proposals/0233-codepoint-and-character-literals.md

 ## Motivation

-A pain point of using ASCII and unicode integer codepoint values in Swift is they lack a direct literal type.
+A pain point of using characters in Swift is they lack a first-class literal syntax.
+Users have to manually coerce string literals to a `Character` or `Unicode.Scalar` type using `as Character` or `as Unicode.Scalar`, respectively.
+Having the collection share the same syntax as its element also harms code clarity and makes it difficult to tell if a double-quoted literal is being used as a string or character in some cases.

+Additional challenges arise when using ASCII scalars in Swift.
+Swift currently provides no static mechanism to assert that a unicode scalar literal is restricted to the ASCII range, and lacks a readable literal syntax for such values as well.
 In C, `'a'` is a `uint8_t` literal, equivalent to `97`.
 Swift has no such equivalent, requiring awkward spellings like `UInt8(ascii: "a")`, or spelling out the values in hex or decimal directly.
 This harms readability of code, and makes bytestring processing in Swift painful.

 ```c
 static char const hexcodes[16] = {